Not sure if Church's Texas Chicken is right for you?

 Potential Mitigations

-• An experienced franchise accountant should review the franchisor's financial statements, including all footnotes and historical trends, to confirm financial health.
+- Have an experienced franchise accountant thoroughly review the franchisor's financials, including all footnotes and comparative trends.

-• It is wise to discuss the franchisor’s financial performance and its capacity to support new and existing franchisees with your business advisor.
+- It is beneficial to discuss the franchisor's financial health and its implications for system support with your business advisor.

 High Franchisee Turnover